 Has Netflix released a trailer?

-Not yet, but only because production recently kicked off.
-To celebrate, the streaming giant shared a video of the cast back on set.
+Before that, the streaming giant shared a video of the cast back on set.

 Swipe away for *another* letter from Sylvie.